Ryder17z/FF-bookmarks-json2text/README.md

 ![image](https://user-images.githubusercontent.com/2000703/210113268-70e1f8d4-bd0b-4dcc-940e-4f392eab302d.png)

+Usage: drag-n-drop file onto the built executable or run from cmd/terminal with a file path as the single argument

 Tested using a bookmarks file with ~8000 entries, with partial support for special urls created by extensions.

 Tested with entries created by: